Sravan-ltts/STEPin-creating-application/README.md

 1.  ### To manage time with internship and building and learning the project workflows and github
          - The challenge was overcome by managing time and starting the day early with tutorals, looking at github accounts for  reference and coding at night after learning from various external sites.

-2.  ### To impleent unit test cases for the first time
+2.  ### To implement unit test cases for the first time
          - The challenge was overcome by watching tutorials, reffering to L&T platforms like Futureskills.